Shopify/wasmprof/README.md

 // finally we can start profiling builder.profile(|store| {
-    // here you would invoke some wasm function though wasmtime
+    // here you would invoke some wasm function though wasmtime, something like this: let func = instance
-    // like:
-    let func = instance
                 .get_typed_func::<i32, i32>(store.as_context_mut(), "fib")
                 .unwrap();